 Possible topics for discussion are American literature and culture, U.S. history, domestic and foreign policy, as well as the economy and aspects of jurisprudence.
 Race, class, and gender are frequently employed analytical categories.
 This diversity of disciplines and approaches enables students from different academic backgrounds to become part of a unique international intellectual network which has been successfully established and broadened by the HCA over the past years.

 The HCA Spring Academy is facilitated by Ms. Spring Academy, Dr. Dorothea Fischer-Hornung, and Mr. Spring Academy, Dr. Wilfried Mausbach.
-Katia Rostetter and Timo Schrader are in charge of the Spring Academy and can be reached at firstname.lastname@example.org or email@example.com.
+Katia Rostetter and Stella Müller are in charge of the Spring Academy and can be reached at email@example.com or firstname.lastname@example.org.

 The HCA Spring Academy takes place in our new annex, which was completed in October 2009.
 Located in the center of old Heidelberg, the Curt and Heidemarie Engelhorn Palais affords ideal conditions for the conference, offering an atrium and two well-equipped lecture rooms.